BASIC Programming III (One Dimensional Array)

 How to Create an Array in BASIC Language

-The syntax for a two dimensional array is:
+The syntax for a two-dimensional array (which organizes data in rows and columns) is:

 Operations on an Array

-Many operations can be performed on an array.
-Some include:
+Many common programming operations can be performed on an array:

-Example 1: Create and access array of 10 integers
+Example 1: Create and access an array of 10 integers

 REM An array to create and access 10 integers